Ted's Hiking World Pywiack Cascade Overlook

 Half Dome looms in the distance

-This is a good-feeling place, so I hang out here awhile.
-There is another potentially great viewpoint a quarter-mile to the west, though, which could provide a more direct view of the falls; it is marked on the topo map as elevation 7646.
+This is a good-feeling place, but I cannot see the lower portion of the falls.
+A quarter-mile to the west is a potentially better viewpoint, which elevation is marked on the topo map as 7646.
 Scrambling over there, I maneuver as close to the edge as is prudent, for some photos.

-My efforts are rewarded, because now I can see the base of the cataract for the first time.
+These efforts are rewarded, because now I have a good view of the base of the cataract.
 Oh, my!

 *